jonahdc/FrontEndBoilerPlate/README.md

 # Front End Boiler Plate

-As the name suggests, this repo provides a simple set-up to get anyone started with front-end development based on Gulp and Bower.
+As the name suggests, this repo provides a simple setup to get anyone started with front-end development based on Gulp and Bower.

 This streamlines the workflow involving the following:
 1. Sass compilation